logoraz/guixos-sway/README.md

  - https://gitlab.com/nonguix/nonguix/-/releases
  - https://github.com/SystemCrafters/guix-installer

-Once Guix has been installed from the images do a `guix pull` and `system reconfigure` to get to the latest.
+Once Guix has been installed from the images do a `guix pull` and `guix system reconfigure` to get to the latest.

 Next, download this project repo and install as follows: